-Table 3 reports the results obtained on the seven classes of instances by the Branch-and-Cutand-Price algorithm described in Section 4.
-We report for each class of instances, the average gap and computing time at the root node, the average gap when the time limit is reached, the average number of explored nodes for the solved instances, the average computing time for the solved instances, and the number of instances solved to optimality by the proposed Branch-and-Cut-and-Price algorithm (BCP).
+Table 3 reports the results obtained on the seven classes of instances by the Branch-and-Cut-and-Price algorithm described in Section 4.
+We report for each class of instances, the average gap and computing time at the root node, the average gap when the time limit is reached, the average number of explored nodes for the solved instances, the average computing time for the solved instances, the average computing time (timep) for solving the pricing problems for the solved instances, and the number of instances solved to optimality by the proposed Branch-and-Cut-and-Price algorithm (BCP).